 If you become sick or injured and are unable to work, you should immediately notify Claims Management Services at Berkshire.
 The earlier you notify Berkshire of your circumstances, the sooner they will be able to begin their evaluation of your eligibility for benefits.
 More importantly, your policy contains specific information regarding the time frame in which you must submit notice of claim.
 Contact Berkshire using any of three methods:

 - Toll Free: 888-275-7473

 - Mail: Claims Management Services, 700 South Street, Pittsfield, MA 01201

 1. In California, this is called the Partial Disability Benefit Rider.
 Additional conditions and limitations apply.

-2. If you own multiple disability insurance policies, the feature payable under the Residual Disability Benefit Rider will be reduced by benefits payable under those policies that were in force before this rider was issued, so that the sum of all disability benefits does not exceed the actual lost income.
+2. If you own multiple disability insurance policies, the feature payable under the Enhanced Partial Disability Benefit Rider will be reduced by benefits payable under those policies that were in force before this rider was issued, so that the sum of all disability benefits does not exceed the actual lost income.